Who are DVI’s patients?

 Does the DVI clinic have a routine clinical staff?

 The DVI clinic has a Director, Dr. Roy Petel, who is a pediatric dentist.
 He is present at every clinic period and supervises all the work produced.
 The clinic has at least four multi-lingual dental assistants who are each assigned to a doctor for every clinic period.
 There is also a full-time hygiene program working at the same time as all clinic appointments.

 Is there a U.S. doctor I can speak to about the volunteer process and experience?

-Yes, Dr. Don Simkin is the head of our Communications Committee, and he would be happy to answer any questions you may have about DVI.
-You may contact him by phone at (845) 665-2815 or email him at firstname.lastname@example.org.
-He has volunteered many times and is very familiar with the experience.
+Yes, Dr. Michele Schultz-Robins is the President of AFDVI and would be happy to answer any questions you may have about DVI.
+You may contact her by phone at (908) 675-6153 or email her at firstname.lastname@example.org.
+Dr. Schultz-Robins has volunteered many times and is very familiar with the experience.